-ODFW StreamNet acquired new and maintained existing datasets for population estimates from various contributors in the Columbia basin.
+ODFW StreamNet acquired new and maintained existing datasets for population estimates from various contributors in the Columbia Basin.
 This resulted in the submission of all Priority 1, 2, and 3 ODFW population commitments in the Coordinated Assessments (CA) DES format.
-With the reengagement of traditional data compilation, Oregon exchanged 216 new and 985 existing (5,678 EscData) traditional data trends originating from the BPA Inventory effort, NPCC dashboards, opportunistic connection to CA data, priority populations within the Columbia basin, QC information from StreamNet staff and linear referencing conducted on existing and new data.
+Oregon also exchanged 229 new and 701 existing (including 401 for EscData only) traditional data trends originating from the BPA Inventory effort, NPCC dashboards, opportunistic connection to CA data, priority populations within the Columbia Basin, QC information from StreamNet staff and linear referencing conducted on existing and new data.
 New and updated existing stream routes were also submitted.
 Staff added records to the Oregon Fish Passage Barrier database, and updated Oregon Fish Habitat Distribution Database records in the Columbia Basin as necessary.